 Job 38:4-7 has God asking Job “4Where wast thou when I laid the foundations of the earth? declare, if thou hast understanding.
 5 Who hath laid the measures thereof, if thou knowest? or who hath stretched the line upon it?
 6 Whereupon are the foundations thereof fastened? or who laid the corner stone thereof; 7 When the morning stars sang together, and all the sons of God shouted for joy?”

 Did you catch that?
 When God was laying the foundations of the earth, the “sons of God” shouted for joy.
 Were the sons of Seth around when God was creating the earth?
-No. No human beings were.
-Clearly the “sons of God” are not human.
+No. No human beings were. *This is the strongest argument against the Faithful Few.
+Clearly the “sons of God” are not human, so no sons of Seth or Faithful Few were around to fulfill this verse.
 However, there is more!

 Job 1:6 (Job 2:1 says something quite similar) says “6Now there was a day when the sons of God came to present themselves before the Lord, and Satan came also among them.”